ansible-collections/hetzner.hcloud/README.md

   """
   ```

-- a `Experimental` warning, including a link to a changelog entry, must be logged when experimental plugins are being used:
+- an `Experimental` warning, including a link to a changelog entry, must be logged when experimental plugins are being used:

   ```py
   product_experimental_warning = experimental_warning_function(